Privacy Policy

 We do not keep your data longer than necessary.

-• Accounting and tax records: retained 4–6 years as required (Art.
-30 Código de Comercio; Ley 58/2003)
+• Contract performance.
+Spain/EU: Duration of relationship + 5 years (Art.
+1964.2 Código Civil).
+Accounting and tax records retained 4–6 years as required (Art.
+30 Código de Comercio; Ley 58/2003).
+UK: Duration of relationship + 6 years (Limitation Act 1980, s.5).

 Where a specific statutory obligation requires retention beyond the general limitation period, data will be retained for the period prescribed by that specific law and no longer.
 Data retained solely to defend potential legal claims will be kept in a restricted state and accessed only if a claim is made.